UMass-RC/unity-docs/docs/Software & Tools/ColabFold.md

 The fields `CPU thread count` and `Extra arguments for Slurm` can be left blank.

 Inside JupyterLab:

-* Open the ColabFold.ipynb notebook
+1. Open the ColabFold.ipynb notebook
-* Choose Python (colabfold) for the kernel
+2. Choose Python (colabfold) for the kernel
-* Insert your protein sequence next to query_sequence and execute the code in the cell (press SHIFT+ENTER or press the play button in the toolbar above).
+3. Insert your protein sequence next to query_sequence and execute the code in the cell (press SHIFT+ENTER or press the play button in the toolbar above).
-* Run the code in the remaining cells in order to predict the protein structure with the default parameters (see below) and output plots and a visualization of the 3D structure.
+4. Run the code in the remaining cells in order to predict the protein structure with the default parameters (see Notes section below) and output plots and a visualization of the 3D structure.
-* The output directory containing the results will be located in the folder where you put the ColabFold.ipynb notebook.
+5. The output directory containing the results will be located in the folder where you put the ColabFold.ipynb notebook.

 #### Notes:
-* Default parameters:
+* ColabFold's notebook is setup to run with the following parameters that can be adjusted by the user:
     * No templates
     * Number of models: 5
     * Stop predictions at score 100
     * Msa mode: mmseqs2_uniref_env
     * Model type: alphafold2_ptm
+* The Jupyter notebook made available here is a modified version of the AlphaFold2_mmseqs2 notebook (3).

+# Using a batch script to run ColabFold

-* Running ColabFold on the terminal through SBATCH should be favored with a large number of input protein sequences.
+The example of batch scripts provided below should be considered for users dealing with a large number of protein sequences.

-# Using an SBATCH script

 ## ColabFold on Unity has 3 main components:

-* A script **colabfold_search** that searches the ColabFold databases of proteins using MMseqs2 to build diverse multiple sequence alignments in A3M format.
+1. A script **colabfold_search** that searches the ColabFold databases of proteins using MMseqs2 to build diverse multiple sequence alignments in A3M format.
-* A script **colabfold_batch** designed to predict protein structures.
+2. A script **colabfold_batch** designed to predict protein structures.
-* A set of protein databases:
+3. A set of protein databases:
     * **UniRef30**: database containing 30% sequence identity clustered proteins based on UniRef100 non-redundant protein sequence database.
     * **Environmental database** (also called ColabFoldDB): combination of** **the** **Big Fantastic Database (BFD) and the MGnify database with redundancy reduced in addition to metagenomic protein catalogs containing eukaryotic proteins, phage catalogs and an updated version of MetaClust.
     * **Templates database** (PDB70): database containing 70% sequence identity clustered proteins from the** **Protein Data Bank (PDB) database.